uikit/uikit-site/docs/pages/slider.md

 </div>
 ```

-The flexibility of the Slideshow component allows you to use any of the other UIkit components to navigate through items.
-For example the [Slidenav](slidenav.md), [Dotnav](dotnav.md) and [Thumbnav](thumbnav.md) components can be used to style the slideshow navigations as shown below.
+The flexibility of the slider component allows you to use any of the other UIkit components to navigate through items.
+For example the [Slidenav](slidenav.md), [Dotnav](dotnav.md) and [Thumbnav](thumbnav.md) components can be used to style the slider navigations as shown below.

 **Note** For better visibility of overlaying navigations, add the `.uk-light` or `.uk-dark` class from the [Inverse component](inverse.md).